ba-san/Count-Annotator/README.md

 ```

 ## How to use
-### making videos to images
+### converting videos to images
-If you won't use video as input, you can skip here.
+If you won't use video as input, you can skip this section.
-Most of the scripts in this section are owe to [this page](https://note.nkmk.me/python-opencv-video-to-still-image/).
+Most of the scripts for this section are owe to [this page](https://note.nkmk.me/python-opencv-video-to-still-image/).

 1. Go to the "Count-Annotator" directory.

-2. setting path and frame of video2img.py
+2. setting path and frames in video2img.py
 (you can use default setting for demo. the demo video is gotten from [this page](https://www.pexels.com/video/people-walking-in-the-park-in-timelapse-mode-1625972/))

 ```